Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/400_Series/450__MarketPrice__QueryServiceDiscovery/ReadMe.txt

   - Sets the consumer name to "Consumer_1"
   - sets OmmConsumer configuration with data from the programmatic configuration
   - The Consumer_1 uses the Channel_1 channel name for using the RSSL_ENCRYPTED
-	channel type and the RSSL_SOCKET encrypted protocol type for both Linux and Windows platforms.
+	channel type and the RSSL_SOCKET/RSSL_WEBSOCKET encrypted protocol type for both Linux and Windows platforms.
 Both the shared version of libcurl and the openssl libraries are needed to run this example.
 + Instantiates an OmmConsumer object which initializes the connection